swiftlang/swift-evolution/proposals/0516-borrowing-sequence.md

 ```

 This protocol shape is very similar to the current `Sequence`.
 It has a primary
-associated type for the element, and just one method
+associated type for the element, and a method
 that hands you an iterator you can use to iterate the elements of the sequence.

 The differences from the `Sequence` protocol are as follows:

 - `BorrowingSequence` allows conformance by noncopyable and nonescapable types.
 Note that copyable and escapable types can also conform, but the protocol is designed to not require it.
 - The `Element` type is also not required to be copyable.
 - There is a `BorrowingIterator` associated type, and a `makeBorrowingIterator()`
 method that returns one.
 These play a similar role to `Iterator` and `makeIterator()`